Tris-909/Your-Words/README.md

 - Pushing new changes to dev env backend: **amplify push**
 - Checkout to prod env: **amplify env checkout <env-name>**
 - Pushing new changes to prod: **amplify push**

+  3. Features
+  - Notes with :
+    - Color Picker
+    - Labels
+    - Image
+    - Text Editor
+    - Emoji
+    - Ability to drag & drop
+  - Headings with :
+    - Ability to drag & drop
+    - Ability to resize
+    - Color Picker
+    - Rotation
+    - Different font-family of choices
+    - Font-size as will
+    - Bold / Italic / Underline / Strikethrough options